 Standard Definition TV Explained

-480p is sometimes called EDTV or Enhanced Definition TV.
+480p is sometimes called EDTV or enhanced-definition television, or extended-definition television.

 With this resolution, the closer you get, the more pixelation you see.

 High-Definition TV Features

 TVs with resolutions ranging from 720p, 1080i and 1080p are called HDTVs.

 Any TV with a resolution lower than the above is called SDTV or Standard Definition TV as explained above.